 “That which is, never ceases to be.
 That which is not, never comes into being.” ~ Parmenides

-Our three part series with Rupert Spira on Sat Chit Ananda or “truth, consciousness, and bliss” concludes with Part 3.
-Explore how Consciousness is all that is every really known; and… Consciousness not only creates whatever it imagines.
+Our three part series with Rupert Spira on Consciousness concludes with Part 3 … in which, he explores how Consciousness is all that is every really known; and… Consciousness not only creates whatever it imagines.
 It also has a veiling power...sometimes called ignorance.
 If you missed them, be sure to read Part 1 and Part 2 of this series.

 “That which is, never ceases to be.